Un gallo con muchos huevos: Plot

 Confi tells a story of Toto's rescuing of his egg friends, Willy, Bibi, and Confi himself, and Tocino the bacon, before he hatched into a chicken and then grew to be a rooster.
 Later that night, Toto spends time with Di, trying to confess his love when her father, Don Poncho, interrupts them.
 Soon after, Toto listens to a boxing-style rooster fighting match on the radio, with champion Bankivoide claiming victory.

 The next morning, Toto is called to crow and wake up the entire "Granjas el Pollon" farm, but only shows his poor skills.
 The group find out that their home is at risk of being taken by the bank due to a lack of payments left by Abuelita's deceased husband.
 Don Poncho, revealing his past fighting career, prompts the entire crew to go to a village, named Tepizcoeloyo, to make a bet on their farm and that he fight against Bankivoide.
 Meanwhile, a duo of opossums, Tlacua and Cuache, have been constantly passed by motorcycles while seeing chickens, and trying to take them for food.

 The El Padrino egg initially denies due to Poncho having lost his bet.
 As Toto and Di explore the Palenque arena, he gets attracted to Chiquis, a celebrity peacock, and tries to show off his boxing skills.
 This soon backfires as she is revealed to be Bankivoide's girlfriend.
 After some persuading, El Padrino finally accepts the betting offer under a set of conditions, one being that Toto must fight instead of Don Poncho, to which he refuses at first.
 Ultimately, however, Toto summons the courage and decides to fight against Bankivoide, fully agreeing with the conditions.
 Later, Bankivoide's owner, Matías "El Oscuro" Jiménez, receives a bet for "Granjas el Pollon" to his surprise, which he accepts.

 The crew go on a trip to a forest where Don Poncho tells a story of his last boxing match: he fought and lost to a fast-moving rooster, revealed to be a duck in disguise, which caused El Padrino to lose his bet money and forced Poncho to retire, humiliated.
 This takes the crew to a duck pond where Don Poncho has Toto enter a "fight", which turns out to be a rapping contest with Snoop Duck.
 However, after losing this match, Poncho requests that Toto actually fight a duck, attracting the attention of Patín Patán.
 In the fight with a karate duck, Toto dodges and thinks he defeats him at first, but the duck punches Toto, throwing him into the air, and he lands unconscious.

 Later, as Toto regains consciousness, Patín Patán, a duck egg, shows up and reveals that Don Poncho's duck opponent was his dad, who retired and "explored" a crocodile's stomach.
-Eventually, seeing Toto's low strength, Pally sgreed to train him.
+Eventually, seeing Toto's low strength, Patín Patán agrees to train him.